docker-archive/classicswarm/docs/provision-with-machine.md

 ---
 description: Provision with Machine
 keywords: docker, Swarm, clustering, provision, Machine
-title: Provision a Swarm cluster with Docker Machine
 ---

+# Provision a Classic Swarm cluster with Docker Machine

 You can use Docker Machine to provision a Docker Swarm cluster.
 Machine is the Docker provisioning tool.
 Machine provisions the hosts, installs Docker Engine